xpack/vscode-xpack-extension-ts/README.md

 each built in a separate folder, and each with its own set of named **actions**, defined as array of strings holding commands.

-The actions can use generic templates, with substitutions performed by the [LiquidJS](https://liquidjs.com) template engine, based on user defined string **properties**.
+To avoid redundant definitions between configurations, the actions can use generic templates, with substitutions performed by the [LiquidJS](https://liquidjs.com) template engine, based on user defined string **properties**.